noahk3409/Kennedy_Clementi_MusicMixer/README.md

 This is our Music Mixer project for our Multimedia Authoring course in Interactive Media Design.
 Made by Noah Kennedy and Luciano Clementi.

 ## Installation
-- Hit the green <> Code button
+- Click the green <> Code button
-- Hit 'Download ZIP'
+- Click 'Download ZIP'
 - Extract files

 ## Usage